arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 The 10 PWM pins can be used through the built-in ([`analogWrite()` function](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite)) of the Arduino programming language.

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
+Please refer to the [board pinout section](#pinout) of the user manual to find them on the board.

 - MKR-styled connectors: pins `0`, `1`, `2`, `3`, `4`, `5`, and `6` are accessible through these connectors.
 - High-Density connectors: pins `0`, `1`, `2`, `3`, `4`, `5`, `7`, `8`, `9`, `23`, `24`, `25`, and `26` are accessible through these connectors.